 There are innumerable poems you can write on a note for your child.
 You can even compose one.

 8. Complimentary notes

 Compliment them on their behavior or just mention what a good person they are.
-These positive words will fill your child’s heart with happiness.
+These positive words can fill your child’s heart with positive thoughts, gratitude, and happiness.

 Include cute riddles for your children to solve so that their mind is occupied while they have their lunch.